roelmagdaleno/wp-countup-js/readme.txt

 = 2.1 =
 * All counters started their animation before to reach the target counter.
 Now, when you scrolled to the target counter, the counter will start their animation.

+= 2.2 =
+* Now you can add an option if you wanna start the counter when the page is loaded or when scroll it.

+= 2.3 =
+* Bug fixed where counter at the top starts counters at bottom.
+Now, every counter works independently.

+= 3.0 =
+* Bug fixed where some counters didn't start after scroll into it.
+And it was implemented two ways to use the shortcode.

+= 3.1 =
+* Bug fixed where the plugin was initializing at the same time of the other plugins, breaking them.

 == Upgrade Notice ==